Capacitors & Condensers

 This knowledge would have been trade-guild secrets, not written in scholarly texts, but passed through apprenticeships.

-B. Coincidence + Retroactive Pattern Recognition
+B. Coincidence + Retroactive Pattern Recognition:

 • Segmented domes are for thermal expansion and decoration.